 Broccoli, a rich source of vitamin A, potassium, iron, and fiber is a vegetable in the Brassica family, which also includes kale and cabbage.
 There are quite a few green varieties and beautiful purple types too.
 Just a few plants can supply you with enough broccoli to eat weekly for months.
 If planted now it will grow best in full sun 18 inches apart and be ready to harvest by the end of October into November.
 Some favorite heirloom varieties are “De Cicco” and Calabrese.”
 Buy a six-pack of starts and plant them in rich garden soil.
 If you have a mild winter protect them with row cover or a cold frame, they may come back in the Spring and produce a nice crop.
 Just keep it well watered as the temperatures permit it.

-Yesterday I cut ahead of green cabbage, purple cabbage, and added some carrots and a big red onion harvested in June to make to following delicious vegan coleslaw.
+I cut a head of green cabbage, purple cabbage, and added some carrots and a big red onion to make this delicious coleslaw.

 - One head of green or red cabbage